openml/automlbenchmark/docs/README.md

-# AutoML Benchmarking
+# OpenML AutoML Benchmark

+The OpenML AutoML Benchmark provides a framework for evaluating and comparing open-source AutoML systems.
+The system is *extensible* because you can [add your own](https://github.com/openml/automlbenchmark/blob/master/docs/extending.md) AutoML frameworks and datasets.

+For a thorough explanation of the benchmark, and evaluation of results, you can read our [paper](https://openml.github.io/automlbenchmark/paper.html) which was accepted at the [2019 ICML AutoML Workshop](https://sites.google.com/view/automl2019icml/).

-_**NOTE:**_ _This benchmarking framework is a WORK IN PROGRESS.
-Check back later for the completed benchmark suite.
+_**NOTE:**_ _This benchmarking framework currently features binary and multiclass classification; extending to regression is a work in progress.
 Please file an issue with any concerns/questions._

   * [Installation](#installation)
      * [Pre-requisites](#pre-requisites)